-- 1. Implement a professional nursing curriculum that builds on a strong liberal arts foundation for undergraduate learners and offers specialization, expansion, and/or advancement in nursing practice for graduate and professional learners; - 2.
-Provide an educational experience that emphasizes active learning, technology, and simulation in a values-based context; - 3.
-Create a collegial environment that facilitates the professional development of students and faculty; - 4.
-Prepare graduates for professional roles in a dynamic health care environment.
+- 1. implement a professional nursing curriculum that builds on a strong liberal arts foundation for undergraduate learners and offers specialization, expansion, and/or advancement in nursing practice for graduate and professional learners; - 2. provide an educational experience that emphasizes active learning in a values-based context; - 3. create a collegial environment that facilitates the professional development of students and faculty; - 4. prepare graduates for professional practice in a dynamic health care environment.